This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 Choices You Have About Our Use of Your Information

 You can write to us at any time to obtain a copy of your information and to have any inaccuracies corrected or if you no longer wish to be registered on the Website.
-Where appropriate, you may have your personal information erased, rectified, amended, or completed.
+Where appropriate, you may have your personal data erased, rectified, amended, or completed.
 In order to contact us regarding your information, you may send us an email at privacy@neurogene.com.

 Links to Third Party Websites